fh255/solo-travel/README.md

   - [Heroku:](https://www.heroku.com/) For deployment and hosting of the application.
   - [Heroku PostgreSQL:](https://www.heroku.com/postgres) The database used for this application.
   - [HTML Validator:](https://validator.w3.org/) Check your code for HTML validation.
-  - [Unsplash:](https://unsplash.com/photos/NtkCemIfaiU) Hero image, Man fishing on river at daytime, Chris Sarsgard.
+  - [Unsplash:](https://unsplash.com/photos/NtkCemIfaiU) All Images were downloaded from Unsplash.
   - [W3 CSS Validator:](https://jigsaw.w3.org/css-validator/) Check your code for CSS validation.
   - [Writer:](https://writer.com/grammar-checker/) Free Grammar Check.